This content mentions sexual assault, trauma, depression, anxiety, panic attacks and loneliness or isolation, which some people may find triggering.

-We colluded with my distress by adding locks to front doors when I was scared, keeping me out of assembly so my stomach rumbling fear wouldn't come true and allowing me to avoid school trips, so not to get panicked on the journey.
+We colluded with my distress by adding locks to front doors when I was scared, keeping me out of assembly so my stomach-rumbling fear wouldn't come true and allowing me to avoid school trips, so as not to get panicked on the journey.

-This meant that when I started university, I was still experiencing all these anxieties, but now in an even worse environment as my core support network were no longer there.
+This meant that when I started university, I was still experiencing all these anxieties, but now in an even worse environment as my core support network was no longer there.

-The 'break down' was one of my darkest times, in which I experienced a dissociative panic attack (where the mind shuts down due to overwhelming stress and you feel disconnected from your mind, body and surroundings) followed by three months of spiraling depression and acute anxiety, where I wanted to take my own life.
+The 'breakdown' was one of my darkest times, in which I experienced a dissociative panic attack (where the mind shuts down due to overwhelming stress and you feel disconnected from your mind, body and surroundings) followed by three months of spiralling depression and acute anxiety, where I wanted to take my own life.